What Is Considered FMLA Harassment Under California Law?

-FMLA harassment happens when an employer interferes with, discourages, or retaliates against an employee for taking leave under the Family and Medical Leave Act (FMLA).
+FMLA harassment occurs when an employer interferes with, discourages, or retaliates against an employee for taking leave under the Family and Medical Leave Act (FMLA).
+In California, workers are protected not only by the federal FMLA but also by the California Family Rights Act (CFRA), which provides similar, but sometimes broader, protections for employees needing leave for their own health, a family member’s health, or certain qualifying events.

 Understanding the FMLA: A Quick Overview